Offshore Passage Making Courses

 Steve Colgate – Offshore Sailing School Founder

-If you have US Sailing Bareboat Cruising Certification, the next step is the Coastal Passage Making Course, an exciting long distance sailing adventure that takes you to far away points.
-You stand watches, navigate non-stop, manage whatever Mother Nature conjures up, and learn what it’s like to be a long distance live aboard sailor, sailing night and day.
-To earn Coastal Passage Making Certification, you must also gain Coastal Navigation Certification, which Offshore Sailing School includes in the Fast Track to Coastal Passage Making Course.
+If you have US Sailing Bareboat Cruising Certification earned in OSS 103/104 and 101/103/104, the next step is the Coastal Passage Making Course (OSS 106), an exciting long distance sailing adventure that takes you to far away points.
+You navigate non-stop, manage whatever Mother Nature conjures up, and learn what it’s like to be a long distance live aboard sailor, experiencing night time sailing.
+To earn Coastal Passage Making Certification, you must also gain Coastal Navigation Certification (OSS 105), which Offshore Sailing School includes in the Fast Track to Coastal Passage Making Course.

 “My wife and I enjoyed the entire experience.
 It was challenging and exciting to acquire new sailing skills through hands-on experience in the classroom and on the passage.
 We are looking forward to Celestial Navigation and Offshore Passage Making courses in the future.
 As an experienced sailor, watching my wife develop her sailing skill and confidence made for a great outcome.
 Thanks for helping us to sail as a couple.”